considerable/sample-terraform-aws-sqs-lambda/README.md

 [Creating a Dev Environment in AWS with Terraform](https://www.linkedin.com/learning/creating-a-dev-environment-in-aws-with-terraform/course-overview?autoSkip=true&resume=false)

-This course provides comprehensive training on setting up a development environment in AWS using Terraform, making it an excellent resource to complement this repository.
+This course provides comprehensive training on setting up a development environment in AWS using Terraform.